NathanAW24/leetcode-practice/src/TikTokInterview20241009/README.md

 ![alt text](image.png)

 ## Question 2
 Given a string `"abcd-e-f"` reverse the string but keep the dashes (or non-letters) there.
 So the reverse string here will be `"fedc-b-a"`.
+Basically this [leetcode question](https://leetcode.com/problems/reverse-vowels-of-a-string/description/) with additional modif.

 Solution uses two pointer, then always do check for values at both pointers
 - `s[l]` and `s[r]` are letters (`<some-character>.isalpha()`) &rarr; `switch s[l] and s[r]`; `move l+=1`, `move r-=1`